franckalbinet/my-drl-udacity-nanodegree/13-p2-continuous-control/Report.md

 * **Speed of learning**

 Indeed, we first noticed that learning at every single time step critically slows down the learning process as gaining experience (stored into the replay buffer) takes longer.
-Instead, we only enter the learning phase every 20 time steps:
+Instead, we only **enter the learning phase every 20 time steps**:

 ```
 def ddpg(n_episodes=1000, max_t=1000, print_every=100, learn_every=20, solved_score = 30):